ForestScaling/ScalingFromSky/README.md

 ### Future Directions
 1. Testing the method on real world data
-2. Include additional method to estimate the total number of trees that should be present in the plot, based on observed tree counts and the estimated alpha value
+2. Adjust the forest simulation code.
+Right now it's based on evergreen and deciduous for one equation and the global biome equation for the other.
+If we switch to angiosperm and gymnosperm, we can be more specific with both equations.